-I‐90 and SR 520 are the only two highway routes across Lake Washington connecting the surrounding communities to form what WSDOT refers to as the Cross‐Lake Washington Corridor.
-The two bridges work in tandem, meaning traffic impacts on one bridge affect the other.
-Since SR 520 tolling began in 2011, traffic volumes on I‐90 have increased, serving 15,000 more vehicles a day as of December 2012.
-Tolls would help re‐balance traffic across these two bridges, adhering to the guiding principle that tolling should result in travel benefits for all users in the project corridor.
+The I-90 tolling project is part of a broader strategy to fund critical transportation needs and manage congestion across Lake Washington.
+I‐90 and SR 520 are the only two highway routes across Lake Washington, connecting the surrounding communities to form what WSDOT refers to as the Cross‐Lake Washington Corridor.
+Tolls would help re‐balance traffic across these two bridges, adhering to the principle that tolling should result in travel benefits for all users in the project corridor.

 How would tolls be collected?

-Tolling on I-90 would be collected electronically using Good To Go!, similar to how SR 520 works today.
+Tolling on I-90 would be collected electronically using Good To Go!, similar to how tolling on SR 520 works today.

 How much would the tolls be?
 Who determines the toll rates?

-The WSTC is responsible for recommending toll rates.
-The EA assumes that I‐90 tolls would be equivalent to the SR 520 variable toll rate structure.
-If tolling were authorized by the Legislature, the WSTC would gather input on rates from a public open house process.
+The Washington State Transportation Commission is responsible for recommending toll rates.
+The I-90 study assumes tolls would be similar to the SR 520 variable toll rate structure.
+If tolling were authorized by the Legislature, the commission would gather input on rates from a public input process.

 If you toll I‐90, can you reduce the SR 520 toll rates?